 Running is unique among many of our favorite outdoor activities in that speed is a pretty crucial factor.
 We don't want to be held back by our gear, so we set out to see which jackets were the easiest to tote along, whether we were lapping the neighborhood or questing deep into the backcountry.

 The first factor we evaluated was weight, plain and simple.
 We put each jacket on a scale, and we were pretty disappointed with what we found in the Outrun the Storm.
 At 10.95 ounces, this was one of the heaviest jackets that we tested.
-Comparable in weight to the Arc'teryx Gaea, the Outrun features none of the insulation of its competitor, making it nearly impossible to justify the weight.
+Heavier even than the Arc'teryx Gaea, the Outrun features none of the insulation of its competitor, making it nearly impossible to justify the weight.
 When some of the other contenders weighed in at a third of the weight, we were hard-pressed to venture very far in this layer.

 Secondly, we wanted to know how easy it was to bring each jacket with us on our running adventures.
 The Outrun is lacking in a pocket to pack itself into and is incredibly bulky.
 Even if we had a backpack with us on our run, this layer would take up a lot of room.